 There are at least 500 wildlife sanctuaries in India, which attract travelers and tourists from all parts of the world.
-Some of the major wildlife sanctuaries are Corbett National Park, Gir Wildlife Sanctury, Kaziranga National Park, Periyar Wildlife Sanctuary, Neyyar Sanctuary, Blackbuck National Park, Kutch Desert Wildlife Sanctuary and so on.
+Some of the major wildlife sanctuaries are Corbett National Park, Gir Wildlife Sanctury, Kaziranga National Park in Sikkim, Periyar Wildlife Sanctuary, Neyyar Sanctuary, Blackbuck National Park, Kutch Desert Wildlife Sanctuary and so on.
 There are some hotels, resorts or guesthouses to cater to the lodging needs of tourists.
 One can see these sanctuaries accompanied by a guide, which will be provided by the local travel agents.

 India is home to several fabulous wildlife sanctuaries and national parks, which makes this country a nature lover's paradise.
 The wildlife sanctuaries in India are home to around two thousand different species of birds, 3500 species of mammals, nearly 30000 different kinds of insects and more than 15000 varieties of plants.
 Travelers from all across the globe come to India to take a look at its rich wildlife and natural vegetation.

 There are as many as 80 national parks and over 441 wildlife sanctuaries in India, covering nearly 4.5% of the total geographical area of the country.
 Scattered all across the country, these sanctuaries and parks attracts the tourists with their beautiful landscapes, amazing rock formation and diverse range of flora and fauna.
 Most of these sanctuaries were originally private hunting grounds of the former Indian aristocratic families.